Flashbang007/senseHat_clock/README.md

 Just execute.

-You may start it as dameon, by creating an systemD service.
+You may start it as daemon, by creating an systemD service.
 ```
 [Service]
 ExecStart=/PATH/TO/SCRIPT/clock_neu.py